Flederossi/BWINF41-Task2/README.md

 # BWINF41-Task2
-My solution for the Task 2 *'Verzinkt'* of the *'Bundeswettbewerb Informatik'*
+My solution for the Task 2 *'Verzinkt'* of the *'Bundeswettbewerb Informatik 41'*